Move Schedules: Fast persistence computations in coarse dynamic settings: Our contribution: Move Schedules

-The results from the previous section yield a sufficient algorithm for generating move schedules of minimal cardinality: simply compute a $\mathrm{LCS}(K_0, K_1)$ for a pair $(K_0, K_1)$ and fix an order of simplices in the set $\mathrm{LCS}(K_0, K_1) \smallsetminus K_0$ to move.
-Any sequence of moves which increases the LCS on each move is guaranteed to have size $m - \lvert \mathrm{LCS}(K_0, K_1) \rvert$, and the reduction to the permutation edit distance problem ensures this size is optimal.
-However, like in the vineyards algorithm, certain pairs of simplices cost more to exchange depending on whether they are critical pairs in the sense described in~\cite{cohen2006vines}.
-This small variation in cost-per-transposition induces a large variability in the cost of randomly generated schedules, which is computationally undesirable in practice.
-Ideally, we would like to generate a schedule which not only is minimal in size, but is also minimal in terms of the column operations it requires.
+The algorithm outlined in section~\ref{sec:schedule_construction} is a sufficient for generating move schedules of minimal cardinality: any schedule of moves $S$ sorting $f \mapsto f'$ above is guaranteed to have size $\lvert S \rvert = m - \lvert \mathrm{LCS}(f, f') \rvert$, and the reduction to the permutation edit distance problem ensures this size is optimal.
+However, as with the \emph{vineyards} algorithm, certain pairs of simplices cost more to exchange depending on whether they are critical pairs in the sense described in~\cite{cohen2006vines}, resulting in a large variability in the cost of randomly generated schedules.
+This variability is undesirable in practice: we would like to generate a schedule which not only small in size, but is also efficient in terms of its required column operations.